DevelionUK/Portfolio/STEC/README.md

 # Software Testing Essentials Certificate

-Whilst completing the MoT Software Testing Essentials Certificate I intend to document my exercises publically on GitHub.
+Whilst completing the MoT Software Testing Essentials Certificate I intend to document my exercises publicly on GitHub.

 ## Lesson Activities

 Note that not every lesson has an activity.
-Some lessons will prompt for reflection and in several occassions I will write this down as a personal reflection.
+Some lessons will prompt for reflection and in several occasions I will write this down as a personal reflection.

 ### Module 1 - What is software testing?